hapi-robo/temi-guide/docs/source/network-admin/05_temi-center.rst

 ============================

 - Broadband internet access.
 Wired connection preferred, over a CAT-5 ethernet cable.
-- Minimum internet bandwidth of 2 Mbps upload and 2 Mbps download speed.
+- Minimum internet bandwidth of 2 Mbps upload and 2 Mbps download speeds.
 See :ref:`box <temi-center-how-to-measure-bandwidth>` below for measurement instructions.
 - A connection to temi Cloud.
 For more details, refer to :ref:`firewall-requirements`.

 .. admonition:: Recommendations

-  Bandwidth of 3 Mbps upload and 3 Mbps download speed
+  Internet bandwidth of 3 Mbps upload and 3 Mbps download speeds

 .. _temi-center-how-to-measure-bandwidth:

 .. admonition:: How to measure bandwidth

-  One way easy way to test internet bandwidth is to connect a PC to the same LAN as the robot and open a web-browser to the following link https://www.speedtest.net/.
-Then run the test.
+  One easy way to test internet bandwidth is to connect a PC to the same LAN as the robot and open a web-browser to the following link https://www.speedtest.net/ to run an in-browser bandwidth test.

 Quality of Service (QoS) Recommendations
 ========================================
 [In progress]